 From 2007 to 2011, she held the position of Assistant Deputy Minister for research, innovation and science and society with the Government of Québec.
 There, she created and implemented strategies to increase research and innovation efforts in the province and improve the involvement of society in scientific debates.
 She also established an issue table with deputy ministers responsible for research within the provincial government to bring greater consistency to government policies.
 Between 2010 and 2011, she handled the coordination of the interprovincial table of deputy ministers for innovation.

 Dr. Tanguay also served as Vice-Rector, Research, Creation and Innovation at the Université de Montréal (UdeM) from 2011 to 2015.
 In this role, she coordinated all UdeM research activities at the local, national and international levels.
 In 2014, she was also responsible for international relations.
 Her leadership enabled her to improve the amount of research being conducted at UdeM which, during her mandate, rose from fourth to second place in Canada.

 In April 2016, Dr. Tanguay was appointed Vice-President, Emerging Technologies at the National Research Council of Canada (NRC).
-In this capacity, Dr. Tanguay oversees the Measurement Science and Standards Research Centre, which serves as Canada's metrology institute and the Herzberg Astronomy and Astrophysics Research Centre.
-As part of her remit, Dr. Tanguay is currently the executive at the NRC responsible for the Nanotechnology Research Centre, and is responsible for the Digital Technologies and Advanced Electronics and Photonics Research Centres.
+In this capacity, Dr. Tanguay oversees the Metrology Research Centre and the Herzberg Astronomy and Astrophysics Research Centre.
+Dr. Tanguay is also responsible for the Nanotechnology, the Digital Technologies and Advanced Electronics and Photonics Research Centres.

 Report a problem or mistake on this page